djmagee5/BEAST_GLM/README.md

    	"distance" predictor is desired.
 The great circle distance will be calculated for all coordinates.
    If a "distance" predictor is not desired, ensure that your coordinate data (e.g. latitude) is positive.
    Relative coordinates may be appropriate in this case.
-4. Remember, you may also upload an individual predictor file (like distance) directly.
+4. Remember, you may also upload an individual predictor file (like distance) directly from the <singlePredictorDir>.
 5. Ensure that you know which direction that you want each predictor to be modeled.
-By default, all predictors will be set to model from both <trait> of origin and <trait> of destination.
+By default, all predictors will be set to model from both <discreteTraitName> of origin and <discreteTraitName> of destination.
 The user will be prompted to customize the list until they are satisfied with the direction of all predictors.
 If a predictor is no longer desired, it can be removed from the list.
-6. The program is generally NOT case sensitive, except in the case of the input XML and predictor data files.
+6. The program is generally NOT case sensitive.
 7. The names of the discrete states in the predictor data file MUST match the names of the discrete states in the input XML file that you wish to model as a GLM.
 8. Feel free to contact me at djmagee@asu.edu with any questions on the program requirements, inputs, or bugs.